hitochan777/forest_aligner/README.md

         --langpair ar_en

 =====================================================
-V. ITERATIVE VITERBI TRAINING & INFERENCE (optional)
+V. Iterative viterbi training & inference (optional)
 =====================================================
 This procedure is somewhat time-consuming because you will need to train several models, and align your data several times.
 However, if you have the time, the